Skip to content

 Adrian Mühlroth

-June 16, 2025, 12:34 pm | Read time: 2 minutes
+June 16, 2025, 12:34 pm | Read time: 3 minutes

-The Switch 2 has had an excellent launch and seems to be winning over fans.
+The Switch 2 has had an excellent start and seems to be winning over fans.
 However, user reports about issues with the console are piling up on social media.
 Currently, the new Ethernet port on the included dock is experiencing outages.

-Failures with the Ethernet Port in the Switch 2 Dock
+Outages with the Ethernet Port in the Switch 2 Dock

-On Reddit and the Famiboards forum, Switch 2 owners report Ethernet failures in the dock.
+On Reddit and the Famiboards forum, Switch 2 owners report Ethernet outages in the dock.
 In some cases, setting up the LAN connection is impossible from the start, while in others, the problem arises after one or more days of use.

 Unclear Whether It’s a Hardware or Software Issue

 Others suspect a software issue.
 The Switch 2 is primarily designed for internet connectivity via Wi-Fi.
-During setup, the console searches for available Wi-Fi networks first, even in docked mode, and only then offers the option to use an Ethernet connection.
+During setup, the console searches for available Wi-Fi networks even in docked mode and only then offers the option to use an Ethernet connection.
 However, this connection is interrupted after a certain period to save energy.
 In some cases, restoring the connection is only possible after restarting or even resetting the console.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.